emunozh/smum/docs/0-intro.rst

 The main library function documentation can be found at:

-  - :ref:`um-api` for the Urban Metabolism functions and at :ref:`um` for a general description of the UM module; and
+  - :ref:`apium` for the Urban Metabolism functions and at :ref:`um` for a general description of the UM module; and
-  - :ref:`sm-api` for the Spatial Microsimulation functions and at :ref:`sm` for a general description of the SM module.
+  - :ref:`apism` for the Spatial Microsimulation functions and at :ref:`sm` for a general description of the SM module.

 A complete list of examples can be found at: